RBC-DSAI-IITM/crai-hugo/content/english/advisory/govt copy.md

 ---
-title: "Principal Scientific Advisor's Office, Government of India"
+title: "Principal Scientific Advisor to the Government of India"
 subtitle: "Chairman"
 subsubtitle: "Sub-Committee for AI Governance Guidelines Development"
 date: 2022-12-12